Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 Why is the Old Town of Regensburg a World Heritage Site?

 The market, the city hall, and the cathedral seem not like out-of-place landmarks but like the joints that keep everything together.
-Seeing each of them are among the highlights of the top things to do in Regensburg.
+Seeing each of them is among the highlights of the top things to do in Regensburg.

 The small streets and alleys, winding around to new discoveries of public squares and churches, come to an abrupt end at the Danube River.
 This is the northernmost point of the river and it flows wide and strong here.